 Network Monitoring Costs

-Once you've gotten an idea of how much network monitoring will save you, you'll want to compare that number to the cost of investing in network monitoring software.
+Once you've gotten an idea of how much network monitoring technology will save you, you'll want to compare that number to the cost of investing in network monitoring software.

 Software and hardware purchases are the most visible costs, but you'll also want to include other costs to the organization, such as: